-In the Science Learning Area students learn to investigate, understand and communicate about the physical, biological and technological world and value the processes that support life on our planet.
-Science helps students to become critical thinkers by encouraging them to use evidence to evaluate the use of science and society and the application of science in daily life.
+In the Science Learning Area, students learn to investigate, understand and communicate about the biological, physical and technological worlds and value the processes that support life on our planet.
+Science helps students to become critical thinking by encouraging them to use evidence to evaluate the use of science in society and the application of science in daily life.

 Science is compulsory and all students will study Science for four (4) periods per week for the year.
-Students may also select one of the specialised electives for two (2) periods a week if desired.

-SCIENCE - 10SC
+SCIENCE - 10SCI